pertusa/ap/docs/fsl.md

 ### Contrastive Language-Image Pre-Training (CLIP)

-Introduced by OpenAI in 2021, [CLIP](https://openai.com/research/clip) uses an encoder-decoder architecture for **multimodal zero-shot** learning.
+Introduced by OpenAI in 2021, [CLIP](https://openai.com/research/clip)[@clip] uses an encoder-decoder architecture for **multimodal zero-shot** learning.
 The illustration below explains how CLIP works.

 ![CLIP](images/fsl/clip.png)

 CLIP (Contrastive Language–Image Pre-training) builds on a large body of work on zero-shot transfer, natural language supervision, and multimodal learning.
 It inputs text snippets into a text encoder (TE) and images into an image encoder (IE).
 It trains the encoders to predict the correct class by matching images with the appropriate text descriptions.

 The IE takes an image, the TE takes text, both of which return vector representations of the input.
 To match the dimensions of their results, a linear transformation layer is added to both IE and TE.
-For IE, the authors advise using ResNet or VisionTransformer.
+For IE, the authors advise using ResNet [@resnet] or VisionTransformer [@vit].
 For TE, Continuous BOW (CBOW).

 For pre-training, 400 million pairs of the form (image, text) are used, which are fed to the input of IE and TE.
 Then a matrix is ​​considered, the element \((i, j)\) of which is the cosine similarity from the normalized vector representation of the \(i\)-th image and the \(j\)-th textual description.